 Waterproof Cuben Packs

-While we usually recommend using both a pack liner and a rain cover, as well as waterproof stuff sacks, when your trips take you to predictably rainy areas, two of the packs we tested offer much greater water resistance than the others.
-Not only is hybrid Cuben fiber very light, but it is also waterproof.
-Both the ZPacks Arc Blast and the Windrider from HMG are (for most practical purposes) waterproof.
-Both also have sealed seams that do a brilliant job of keeping rain from soaking through to the inside of your pack.
-For a few folks, this is a deciding factor when choosing a pack for very rainy climates.
-Depending on what items you store in the external pockets, you'll still want a rain cover.
-Additionally, your most important items inside - sleeping bag and puffy jacket, for instance - should be in waterproof stuff sacks.
+While we usually recommend using both a pack liner and a rain cover, as well as waterproof stuff sacks, when your trips take you to predictably rainy areas, some packs offer much greater water resistance than others.
+If you anticipate hiking through some rain, look carefully at the pack's materials, seams, and weak points to find out if it will be waterproof — or at least water resistant.
+Depending on what items you store in the external pockets, you may still want a rain cover.
+Additionally, your most important items inside — sleeping bag and puffy jacket, for instance — should be in waterproof stuff sacks.

 Air Flow Suspension

-Let's face it, some of us are very sweaty folks and not only when it's hot outside.
+Let's face it, some of us are very sweaty, not only when it's hot outside.
 If this is true for you, we'd recommend choosing a pack with a tensioned frame system that creates airflow between your ultralight backpack and your back and shoulders.
-Two of our award winners, the Osprey Exos and the ZPacks Arc Blast, have tensioned frames that promote airflow.
-The North Face Hydra also has this system.
-That said, we also found the removable "egg-crate" shaped foam back panel of the Editors' Choice Mariposa great at limiting sweaty back syndrome.

 Conclusion

-Armed with this information, we hope we've helped point you in the right direction as you seek out the ideal ultralight pack for your next outing.
-We also hope that this helps explain the importance of the pack as a part of a larger system - sleeping pad, sleeping bag, and shelter.
-This helps conceptualize such a small number as a base weight for those just starting down the ultralight path.
-These packs will certainly work better when combined with other ultralight equipment, though the packs alone are a step in the right direction.
-Happy trails!
+Armed with this information, we hope we've helped point you in the right direction as you seek the ideal ultralight pack for your next outing.
+We also hope that this explains the importance of the backpack as a part of a larger system — along with a sleeping pad, sleeping bag, and shelter.
+Thinking of the Big Four together helps to dial in your appropriate base weight as you head down the ultralight path.
+These packs will work better when combined with other ultralight equipment, though these bags alone are a step in the right direction.
+Happy trails.